Yoshiboi18303/apex-mini-randomizer/README.md

 # Apex Mini-Randomizer

-A rewrite of my Angular application, moved from Angular to React (for new users, this is a web app that chooses a Legend for you to play as in Apex Legends).
+A rewrite of my Angular application, moved from Angular to React (for new users, this is a web app that has multiple randomizer for the game **`Apex Legends`**).

 ---